ESG

 Using data as your competitive advantage

 You don’t have to start with everything.
 Offering even a small amount of data can put you ahead of your competition when bidding for a new customer.
-If ESG data is out of reach, you can always put forward your performance metrics, like customer satisfaction, DIFOT, or time to deliver.
+If emissions data is out of reach, you can always put forward your performance metrics, like customer satisfaction, DIFOT, or time to deliver.

 It’s important to highlight more than just your price when it comes to what you offer.
 Consider getting testimonials from some of your customers, and ask them questions about more than just performance, what it’s like to work with you or whether you’re able to provide expert advice.